Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 The renormalization term originates from the singular part of the electron self-energy~\cite{Stefanucci2023, Stefanucci2024}, which collects all time-local contributions to quasiparticle properties.
-In its exact form, this singular component includes the Hartree–Fock term, the electron–phonon tadpole, and the Debye–Waller contributions~\cite{Allen1976, Marini2015, Stefanucci2023}.
-Additional static terms may also appear, depending on the chosen quasiparticle approximation, as shown in Eqs.~\eqref{eq:singular_se1} and \eqref{eq:singular_se2}.
+In its exact form, this singular component includes the Hartree-Fock term, the electron-phonon tadpole, and the Debye-Waller contributions~\cite{Allen1976, Marini2015, Stefanucci2023}.
+Additional static terms may also appear, depending on the chosen quasiparticle approximation, as shown in Eqs.(S17) and (S18) in the Supplementary Information.

-The renormalization term can be written as a commutator with a time-dependent effective single-particle Hamiltonian, in close analogy with Eqs.~\eqref{eq:comm_cc_Hsp} and \eqref{eq:comm_cc_Hdrive}; see also Appendix~\ref{app:Kadanoff-Baym equations}.
+The renormalization term can be written as a commutator with a time-dependent effective single-particle Hamiltonian, in close analogy with Eqs.~\eqref{eq:comm_cc_Hsp} and \eqref{eq:comm_cc_Hdrive}; see also Supplementary Section 2.
 Its explicit expression reads

 where

 is a single-particle operator constructed from the time-local, singular self-energy $\Sigma(t)$.

 Given the structure of the commutators in Eqs.~\eqref{eq:comm_cc_Hsp} and \eqref{eq:comm_cc_Hdrive}, the net effect of the renormalization term is to dress the single-particle part of the electronic Hamiltonian.
 In other words, the quadratic part of the Hamiltonian becomes